-- Loop Variable (Input) the initial value to be processed through the Loop - Loop Variable (Output) the changing variable on which the Test is performed - Decider an Output Pin within the Test partition, the value of which is examined after each execution of the Test to determine whether to execute the loop Body - Body Output the output value of the processing in the Body partition, which updates the Loop Variable Output Pin for the next iteration of the loop, and sim.LoopNode1.decider = (sim.LoopNode1.loopVariable>0);

-• Result - the value of the final execution of the Test partition (which is the value passed back from the last execution of the Body partition)
+- Loop Variable (Input) the initial value to be processed through the Loop - Loop Variable (Output) the changing variable on which the Test is performed - Decider an Output Pin within the Test partition, the value of which is examined after each execution of the Test to determine whether to execute the loop Body - Body Output the output value of the processing in the Body partition, which updates the Loop Variable Output Pin for the next iteration of the loop, and - Result the value of the final execution of the Test partition (which is the value passed back from the last execution of the Body partition)

-You can simulate the effects of different actions and outputs through the loop, by typing JavaScript sim. statements that define or lead to specific Test results and Body results, in the 'Effect' fields of the Action elements within each partition.
+You can simulate the effects of different actions and outputs through the Loop, by typing JavaScript sim. statements that define or lead to specific Test results and Body results, in the 'Effect' fields of the Action elements within each partition.
 These sim. statements must identify the path of the Loop Node and Output Pin being set.
 For example, in an Action in the Test partition: